ekspla/xoss_sync/README.md

 - The script expects a transport with MTU of 23, 128-byte data per block, and CRC16/ARC (not CRC16/XMODEM).
 I am not sure if the SoC(seems to be nRF52832)/software in the XOSS device supports larger MTU or 1024-byte data in YMODEM(see, Notes 1).
-- Successive block numbers in YMODEM transport are not checked.

 ## Notes
 1. My XOSS-G+ (Gen1) was found to be not changing MTU(23)/data size(128) with Win11 and Bluetooth 5.1 interface, which always